h3ll0clar1c3/Scripts/README.md

 * WEPCracker.py - Wrapper script to crack WEP using Airdecap-ng.
 * SystemCleanUp.ps1 - This script cleans up temporary files older than 7 days, log files older than 30 days, and clears the Recycle Bin.
 * BackupAutomation.py - This script automates the process of backing up files and directories to a specified location.
+* WebScrapingUtility.py - Script for a simple web scraping utility.
+This script uses the requests library to fetch a webpage and the BeautifulSoup library to parse HTML content.
+It extracts data and saves it in a structured format like CSV or JSON.

 ### LocalAdmins.ps1